tenstorrent/tt-metal/docs/source/ttnn/dependencies/llk.rst

     vUInt shft(const vUInt v, const vInt amt)

-Performs a left shift (when ''amt'' is postive) or right shift (when ''amt'' is negative) of ''v'' by ''amt'' bits.
+Performs a left shift (when ''amt'' is positive) or right shift (when ''amt'' is negative) of ''v'' by ''amt'' bits.

 Wormhole only
 ^^^^^^^^^^^^^